Overview of Prince2 Principles

 The most important document is the business case and it is updated whenever required at various stages of the project to make sure it is alive throughout and is relevant.
 If not done, then the project is destined to die or get terminated.
 PRINCE2 projects should have a properly defined, evaluated and well-prepared business case to avoid vague goals, misalignment with the organizational strategy, or duplication with other projects.
 An organization considers implementing a project to reckon certain aims.
 In PRINCE2, projects should be beneficial in some way or the other to the organization.
 These benefits should be recognized by the entire team dealing with the project.
 A few projects are fueled by limitations and restrictions.
 Business justification is a must in this case.

 Every project is required to maintain a lesson’s log which is referred from time to time when needed and ensured that nothing is re-invented in the concerned project.
 It is a requirement of PRINCE2 projects to learn from past mistakes and successes.
 Learning from experience can take place anytime within the life span of a project:

-- At the beginning, during the planning of the project, the experiences and lessons learnt from handling of projects previously come to use very easily.
+- In the beginning, during the planning of the project, the experiences and lessons learnt from the handling of projects previously come to use very easily.
 It takes time to incorporate them, but they cannot be overlooked.